psitem/uptime-kuma-pacman-ghost-light/README.md

 All necessary CircuitPython libraries are included in the `code/lib` directory.

-Anything that runs CircuitPython and provides W-Fi, 5v, and 2 pins of GPIO ought to work (plus 3v3 and i2c if using the optional display).
-My development setup was on an [Raspberry Pi Pico W](https://www.raspberrypi.com/products/raspberry-pi-pico/?variant=raspberry-pi-pico-w) but deployed it with an [ESP-C3-13-Kit](https://amzn.to/3wOrRMG) board — that particular ESP board seems to be unobainium today but the [ESP-C3-12F-Kit](https://amzn.to/3PgFWsz) boards are probably equivalent.

 #### Optional:
   - [SSD1306-compatible display](https://amzn.to/48IWCA0).

-Note that the included `adafruit_displayio_ssd1306` library has been modified at line 57 to increase the scan rate.
+Anything that runs CircuitPython and provides W-Fi, 5v, and 2 pins of GPIO ought to work (plus 3v3 and i2c if using the display).
+My development setup was on an [Raspberry Pi Pico W](https://www.raspberrypi.com/products/raspberry-pi-pico/?variant=raspberry-pi-pico-w) but deployed it with an [ESP-C3-13-Kit](https://amzn.to/3wOrRMG) board — that particular ESP board seems to be unobainium today but the [ESP-C3-12F-Kit](https://amzn.to/3PgFWsz) boards appear to be equivalent and are breadboard-friendly in width.

 #### Installation: